BSc (Hons)

 Graduate roles might include working as self-employed sports therapists or within professional sports clubs or private practice.
 Further opportunities may exist in the health and sport sectors or through research careers.

-Entry Requirements 2023-24
+Entry Requirements 2025-26

 United Kingdom

-A Level: BBC (112 UCAS Tariff points from a minimum of 3 A Levels or equivalent qualification).
+104 UCAS Tariff points from a minimum of 2 A Levels or equivalent qualifications.

-BTEC Extended Diploma: Distinction, Merit, Merit or equivalent
+BTEC Extended Diploma: Distinction, Merit, Merit.

 T Level: Merit

-Applicants will also need at least five GCSEs at grade 4 (C) or above, which must include English, Maths and a Science or sport related subject.
+GCSE's: Minimum of five at grade 4 or above, which must include English, Maths and a Science or sport related subject.
 Equivalent Level 2 qualifications may also be considered.

-The University accepts a wide range of qualifications as the basis for entry.
-We will also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.
+We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.

 International